 And it’s really, really difficult to do both well.

-We all wish we had more time to devote to the work.
-We all fear we don’t put in enough time to promote the work.
+We all wish we had more time to devote to the artwork.
+We all fear we don’t put in enough time to promote the artwork.

 The result is that we’re often exhausted and guilt-ridden.